reasons to choose UK TV & Film

 The film and television sector is a major contributor to the UK creative industries economy.
 The core UK film industry contributes over £4.6 billion to UK GDP and supports over 117,00 jobs, taking into account direct and indirect employment.
 (Source: Oxford Economics study for the BFI)

-Annual revenues for independent television were at an all-time high of £3bn in 2014 (Source: Pact 2014 Census).
-In just 10 years, indie TV production has grown from a cottage industry to a world-beating multi-billion pound sector.
+The independent TV production industry is worth about £3bn a year in revenue.
+(Source: Pact 2019 Census) In just 10 years, indie TV production has grown from a cottage industry to a world-beating multi-billion pound sector.
 Indie TV production companies have shown their innovative instincts, first utilising their intellectual property to dominate television programming in the UK – and now the world.
 They are expert in exploiting their intellectual property in new markets.